gun909/TrustDine-Project/README_TrustDine.md

 npx expo start
 ```

-Scan QR code using Expo Go app on your phone (Or Best way to download this APP Android Version and testing by using below link).
+Scan QR code using Expo Go app on your phone (Or Best way to download this APP Android Version and testing by GitHub New Version Release or using below link).
 https://expo.dev/accounts/gun101/projects/trustdine/builds/05e6856e-27d1-478f-b171-25d1df8f0a2e